 Do you dream of starting your own small farm?
 The Growing Farmers workshops will help you learn the planning and production skills you need to start a market farm business.
-Learn from experienced growers, Extension Educators and business experts.
-To see a tentative schedule of classes for the 2013 series, click here.
+Learn from experienced growers, Extension Educators and business experts about sustainable vegetable production.

 Registration is just $350 -- for a course valued at $1000!
 Scholarships are available.